-Sir Howard Davies is former Director of the London School of Economics and Political Science.
-And prior to his he was chairman of the Financial Services Authority, the UK's single financial regulator since 1998.
+Sir Howard Davies is current Chairman of the Royal Bank of Scotland and former Director of the London School of Economics and Political Science.
+Previously his he was chairman of the FSA (Financial Services Authority), the UK's single financial regulator since 1998.

 Howard Davies had previously served for two years as Deputy Governor of the Bank of England (1995-1997) after three years as Director General of the Confederation of British Industry.
 It was during this role that he was appointed Executive Chairman of the FSA (Financial Services Authority) between 1997 and 2003, merging nine independently operating agencies to create a single financial sector regulatory body.

 From 1987 to 1992 he was Controller of the Audit Commission.
 From 1982 to 1987 he worked for McKinsey & Company in London and during 1985 -1986 was seconded to the Treasury as Special Adviser to the Chancellor of the Exchequer.
 He had previously worked at the Treasury and the Foreign and Commonwealth Office, including two years as Private Secretary to the British Ambassador in Paris.

 Howard Davies was educated at Manchester Grammar School and Merton College, Oxford, where he gained an MA in history and modern languages.
 In 1979 he was awarded a Harkness Fellowship and in 1980 took an MSc in management sciences at Stanford Graduate School of Business, California.
 Between 2002 and June 2010 he was a Trustee of the Tate.
 He is a member of the governing body, Royal Academy of Music; and in 2004 was elected to an Honorary Fellowship at Merton College.